 Wake Graphics offers full, 3/4, and half wrapping for RV sides.
 The price of side wrapping mainly depends on the height and length of the RV.
 Width would probably also have a role, but Wake Graphics omitted it from the calculations.

-You are allowed to type in the length and height of the RV to then calculate the price.
+You are allowed to type in the length and height of the RV to calculate the price.
 Below is the pricing based on lengths and heights that we think most realistically represent what to expect with class A motorhomes.

 RV length, feet | 20 | 24 | 28 | 32 | 36 | 40 |